sikaeducation/curriculum/courses/201/standards/integrate-apis/topics/js-then-catch/exercises/README.md

 ## Activities

-Make a fetch request to (http status API) to intentionally generate an error.
+Make a fetch request to [https://httpstat.us](https://httpstat.us/) to intentionally generate an error.
 Check whether the status is OK, and if it's not throw an error with a custom message.
 Display this message in the DOM.